tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/H_GBX-Editor.md

 :   Gearshift is handled by the hybrid controller.
 Shift lines (calculated in the same way as for conventional vehicles) are used as upper and lower boundary for allowed ICE operating points.

 Automatic Transmission (APT-N) - Pure Electric vehicle :    Efficiency shift based strategy.
 The calculation of gearshift lines and the gearshift rules are [described here](#pev-gear-shift-model)

+Automated Manual Transmission (IHPC Transmission) - IHPC-Type 1 :   Gearshift is handled by the hybrid controller.
+Shift lines (calculated in the same way as for conventional vehicles) are used as upper and lower boundary for allowed ICE operating points.

+Automatic Transmission (APT-N) (IEPC Transmission) - IEPC :    Efficiency shift based strategy.
+The calculation of gearshift lines and the gearshift rules are [described here](#pev-gear-shift-model)

 <div class="engineering">